transcriptaze/vpd/GUIDE.md

 ##### Comments

-A command starting with a double semi-colon is a comment - this is mostly for use in scripts but it's occasionally useful when assigning a command to a macro key. e.g:
+A command starting with a double semi-colon is a comment, e,.g,
 ```
 ;; new module bodacious 1U 5H
 ```

+This is mostly for use in scripts but it's occasionally useful when assigning a command to a macro key.

 ##### Location formats